Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/Readme.md

     $ porter credentials generate

-Enter path to your kubeconfig file when prompted
+Enter path to your kubeconfig file when prompted eg on master node of my cluster i gave </home/azureuser/.kube/config>

 Validate that your credential is present by running the below command.
 You should see something like the below output.